 Under TIPS (Tasty Instructions From Plattershare), we would start with the second aspect which requires no technical knowledge.
 Here, we share tips and tricks of writing and presenting content - be it recipes, updates, photos or food stories so that it can make a visible difference in the way you write your food experiences.

 Let’s begin with Recipe Writing

-There are a few common mistakes which we make while writing content and with simple tricks and few guidelines we can improve them and make our recipes more readable while increasing the reach at the same time.
+There are a few common mistakes which we make while writing content and with simple tricks and 12 best guidelines you can improve them and make your recipes more readable while increasing the reach at the same time.